amitkb3/reacttesting/README.md

   * has the correct payload
 5. Integration Test for App
   * can fetch a list of comments and display them

+### Purpose Middleware

+The purpose of this app is to create Middleware from scratch to understand how they work in a react-redux application.
+We created 2 middlewares namely:

+* Async - It mimics the functioning of "react-promise" middleware and enable us to make asynchronous api calls
+* stateValidator - it validates curent state against Json Schema and provides appropriate warning if their is a mismatch.